x-vin/covidcures/docs/src/naturopathic.md

 2:00 PM: **Days 1 - 3**: Coconut water

-3:00 PM: **Days 1 - 3**: Fruit juice, of any seasonal fruits; **Subsequent days of the treatment**: Fresh raw salad to be eaten, 5 g / kg of body weight, followed by millet Khichdi, as prescribed in the dietary regimen of Dr. Bishwaroop Roy Choudhary (or the regimen prescribed by India's Millet Man and integrative physician Dr. Khadar Vali).
+3:00 PM: **Days 1 - 3**: Fruit juice, of any seasonal fruits; **Subsequent days of the treatment**: Fresh raw salad to be eaten, 5 g / kg of body weight, followed by [millet Khichdi][d], as prescribed in the dietary regimen of Dr. Bishwaroop Roy Choudhary ([or the regimen prescribed by India's Millet Man and integrative physician Dr. Khadar Vali][d]).

-4:00 PM: **Days 1 - 3**: Kadha or Kashaaya (Ayurvedic bitter concoction): 3-4 leaves or 4-inch stem of Giloy, and 15-20 Tulasi leaves to be boiled in a suitable small quantity of water; **Subsequent days of the treatment**: Fresh raw salad to be eaten, 5 g / kg of body weight, followed by millet Khichdi, as prescribed in the dietary regimen of Dr. Bishwaroop Roy Choudhary (or the regimen prescribed by India's Millet Man and integrative physician Dr. Khadar Vali).
+4:00 PM: **Days 1 - 3**: Kadha or Kashaaya (Ayurvedic bitter concoction): 3-4 leaves or 4-inch stem of Giloy, and 15-20 Tulasi leaves to be boiled in a suitable small quantity of water; **Subsequent days of the treatment**: Fresh raw salad to be eaten, 5 g / kg of body weight, followed by millet Khichdi, as prescribed in the dietary regimen of Dr. Bishwaroop Roy Choudhary ([or the regimen prescribed by India's Millet Man and integrative physician Dr. Khadar Vali][d]).

 4:30 PM: **Massage with Madaar (Aak or Arka, Erukku in Tamil, [Calotropis gigantea][55] / Giant milkweed / Crown flower) leaves**: Pieces of Madaar / Aak / Arka / Erukku (Calotropis Gigantea) leaves dipped in [mustard oil][56] should be heated till they become lukewarm and to be used for a light massage on chest, back and feet.
 The treatment should be continued until the cough symptom subsides.